 According to Jeanne M. Liedtka, an American strategist and professor at the University of Virginia, there are “five discrete, but interrelated, elements” that are essential to strategic thinking within organizations.

-2) Intelligent Opportunism: Strategic thinking has just as much to do with access to data as it does to being open to change or new experiences.
+Strategic thinking has just as much to do with access to data as it does to being open to change or new experiences.
 Companies that encourage innovation, even at the cost of failure, will be exposed to alternative strategies and will have access to more options as business environments constantly evolve.
-Don’t quote me but:
+Don’t quote me but NASA claps every time they catch a major mistake.

-3) Systems perspective: This is basically having an understanding of how all the small parts that make up your organization are related and how they affect your organizational ecosystem.
-Having accessible procurement software can help bring data driven insights into a companies financial health.
+This is basically having an understanding of how all the small parts that make up your organization are related and how they affect your organizational ecosystem.
+Having accessible procurement software can help bring data-driven insights into a companies financial health.

-4) Thinking in Time: With progress it is important to connect the current reality of your situation to your planned destination.
+With progress, it is important to connect the current reality of your situation to your planned destination.
 You still need to go where you are planning on going.
 Even if your current situation lacks resources or the appropriate skill-set, a simple switch in mindset might give your organization a boost.
 Don’t spend too much time thinking about what you don’t have or think you need and instead make the most of the resources and assets presently available.
 A focus on procurement intelligence means project managers already have an intuitive understanding of the supply chain and what can realistically be accomplished.
-This will allow employees, clients and ownership more transparency into the operations so that there is better communication between parties.
+This will allow employees, clients, and owners more transparency into the operations so that there is better communication between parties.

 Procurement intelligence is really just about finding the right data, and then being able to come up with strategies to move the data in a positive direction.
 An oft-neglected, but extremely vital, part of intelligence is just being willing to try things in a different way.
 Having a purchasing or procurement process is a crucial function of your organization.
 While procurement software alone will not drive procurement intelligence, it will give you access to the right kind of data to make more informed decisions.